This post may contain affiliate links. Please read our disclosure policy.

 An easy comfort food, this Shepherd’s Pie recipe is a delicious potato-topped ground lamb or beef casserole.
 Which is steeped in a flavorful sauce with vegetables that will bring to mind the beauty of Ireland.

 Enter your email, and we’ll send it to your inbox.
 Plus, you’ll get delicious new recipes from us every Friday!

-As the days of winter linger yet signs of a promising spring abound, a Potato-Topped Shepherd’s Pie is an easy, flavorful comfort food to whip up any night of the week.
+As the days of winter linger yet signs of a promising spring abound, a Potato-Topped Shepherd’s Pie is easy, flavorful comfort food.
+Perfect to whip up any night of the week.

 Potato Topped Shepherd’s Pie, quintessential Irish fare, has been favored by not only the Irish but British as well.
 So similar are the two, shepherd’s pie and cottage pie, that the only difference is in the meat.

-With O’Hara blood running in our veins, our family tends to celebrate St. Patrick’s Day for several days before and after March 17.
+With O’Hara blood running in my veins, our family tends to celebrate St. Patrick’s Day for several days before and after March 17.
 Shepherd’s pie has a firm hold on our menu that week.
 Add a wedge of Irish soda bread and a green salad… perhaps an apple cake on the side, and people tend to linger at the dinner table.

 While the recipe is written to be cooked in a baking dish or pie plate, it is especially popular to portion the meat and potato topping into individual serving dishes.

 Darina Allen, author of “Irish Traditional Cooking” says of shepherd’s pie, “I adore shepherd’s pie — so much so that I would almost cook a roast specifically to make it!
 Cooking raw minced beef simply doesn’t give the same flavor.
 Despite its name, in Ireland, shepherd’s pie is almost always made from beef, but you can, of course, use lamb.”